hectorbarquero/university-COMP266/Unit 1/learningDiary.rst

     ..
 Note::
        The Unit 1 orientation reading markup is provided as an attachment under **References**.

-3. Prepare the `design documentation<>_`.
+3. Prepare the design documentation.

-   - What kind of website, the theme and purpose
+   - Theme and purpose
    - Personas
    - Scenarios
    - Further requirements